CLUSTER FAILOVER

 @admin, @slow, @dangerous,

-FORCE option: manual failover when the master is down
+Manual failover when the primary is down

 The command behavior can be modified by two options: FORCE and TAKEOVER.

-TAKEOVER option: manual failover without cluster consensus
+Manual failover without cluster consensus

 The TAKEOVER option implies everything FORCE implies, but also does not use any cluster authorization in order to failover.
 A replica receiving CLUSTER FAILOVER TAKEOVER will instead: